 Aging and Population Health

-With life expectancy at an all-time high there has never been a more urgent need to understand how to add "life to years" and identify strategies for successful aging.
-Our researchers have applied a life-course approach to aging.
+With life expectancy at an all-time high there has never been a more urgent need to understand how to add “life to years” and identify strategies for successful aging.
+Our researchers are applying a life-course approach to aging.

-Brain Aging and Dementia: Looking Early in Life to Provide Clues to Aging Well
+Looking Early in Life for Clues to Aging Well

-Kaiser Permanente Northern California (KPNC) has over 300,000 elderly health plan members, many of whom have received their medical care from KPNC for several decades.
-This resource ï¿½ in conjunction with the Multiphasic Health Study, which commenced in 1964-73 ï¿½ has provided seminal clues as to why individuals may or may not age successfully by evaluating risk and protective factors from early life on aging outcomes.
-Dementia currently impacts 1 in 3 adults over age 85 and is expected to quadruple in incidence by 2050.
-Researchers have found that those who are obese, smoked, have hypertension, high cholesterol or depression in early adulthood have a substantially increased risk of dementia, Alzheimer's disease and vascular dementia in late-life.
-These studies have identified early-life modifiable risk factors and provide a framework for potential dementia prevention.
+Kaiser Permanente Northern California (KPNC) has more than 300,000 elderly health plan members, many of whom have received their medical care from KPNC for several decades.
+This resource — in conjunction with data from the Multiphasic Health Study, which commenced in 1964-73 — has provided seminal clues about why individuals may or may not age successfully by evaluating risk and protective factors from early life on aging outcomes.
+Dementia and late-life cognitive changes are on the rise as the number of elderly Americans continues to grow.
+Researchers have identified modifiable risk factors for dementia, including midlife obesity, smoking, and hypertension, providing a framework for research in prevention.

 Ethnic and Racial Disparities in Cognitive Aging